microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/range-get.md

 ---

 ##### Response
 Here is an example of the response.
-Note: If there is no optional query parameters, all of the properties will be returned from an actual call.
-The recommandation is to specific which properties are needed instead of get all properties for performance perspective.
+Note: If the request does not include any optional query parameters, all the properties will be returned.
+For best performance, we recommend that you specify only the properties that you need.

 <!-- {
   "blockType": "response",
   "truncated": true,